 A productivity weighted area used to report both the biocapacity of a local region, and the demand on biocapacity (the Ecological Footprint).
 The local hectare is normalized to the area-weighted average productivity of the specified region’s biologically productive land and water.
 Hence, similar to currency conversions, Ecological Footprint calculations expressed in global hectares can be converted into local hectares in any given year (e.g., Danish hectares, Indonesian hectares) and vice versa.
 The amount of Danish hectares equals the amount of bioproductive hectares in Denmark—each Danish hectare would represent an equal share of Denmark’s total biocapacity.

-The central data set that calculates the Footprint and biocapacity of the world and more than 200 nations from 1961 to the present (generally with a three year lag due to data availability).
-The ongoing development, maintenance and upgrades of the National Footprint Accounts are coordinated by Global Footprint Network and its 80 plus partners.
+The central data set that calculates the Footprint and biocapacity of the world and more than 200 nations from 1961 to the present (generally with a three-year lag due to data availability).
+The ongoing development, maintenance and upgrades of the National Footprint and Biocapacity Accounts are coordinated by Global Footprint Network and its 80 plus partners.
+Explore the most recent data on the Ecological Footprint Explorer open data platform (data.footprintnetwork.org).

 Natural capital can be defined as all of the raw materials and natural cycles on Earth.
 Footprint analysis considers one key component, life supporting natural capital, or ecological capital for short.
 This capital is defined as the stock of living ecological assets that yield goods and services on a continuous basis.
 Main functions include resource production (such as fish, timber or cereals), waste assimilation (such as CO2 absorption or sewage decomposition) and life support services (such as UV protection, biodiversity, water cleansing or climate stability).

-Every individual and country’s Ecological Footprint has a corresponding Planet Equivalent, or the number of Earths it would take to support humanity’s Footprint if everyone lived like that individual or average citizen of a given country.
-It is the ratio of an individual’s (or country’s per capita) Footprint to the per capita biological capacity available on Earth (1.72 gha in 2011).
-In 2011, the world average Ecological Footprint of 2.7 gha equals 1.54 Planet Equivalents.
+Every individual and country’s Ecological Footprint has a corresponding planet equivalent, or the number of Earths it would take to support humanity’s Footprint if everyone lived like that individual or residents of a given country.
+It is the ratio of an individual’s (or country’s per capita) Footprint to the per capita biological capacity available on Earth (1.6 gha in 2019).
+In 2019, the world average Ecological Footprint of 2.7 gha equals 1.75 planet equivalents.

 In Footprint studies, a primary product is the least-processed form of a biological material that humans harvest for use.
 There is a difference between the raw product, which is all the biomass produced in a given area, and the primary product, which is the biological material humans will harvest and use.
 For example, a fallen tree is a raw product that, when stripped of its leaves and bark, results in the primary product of roundwood.
 Primary products are then processed to produce secondary products like wood pulp and paper.
 Other examples of primary products are potatoes, cereals, cotton, and types of forage.
 Examples of secondary products are kWh of electricity, bread, clothes, beef, and appliances.
 Note that primary products and primary production Footprint are Footprint specific terms.
 They are not related to, and should not be confused with the ecological concepts of primary production, gross primary productivity (GPP) and net primary productivity (NPP).